Man behind sedition FIR himself a ‘history-sheeter’

 Also, an illegal weapons case had been registered with the Sharqpur police station, whereas a case of interference in government matters and a scuffle with police had been registered at the Old Anarkali police station.

 The police confirmed that Badar had also been arrested in some cases.
-He also contested an election for a union council chairman’s post on the Pakistan Tehreek-e-Insaf (PTI) ticket.
+He also contested an election for a union council chairman post on the Pakistan Tehreek-e-Insaf (PTI) ticket.

 Meanwhile, pictures of Badar Rasheed with Punjab Governor Chaudhry Mohammad Sarwar also emerged on Tuesday.
 It was reported that he was the president of PTI youth wing in Ravi Town.